Communities In Schools of Central Texas AmeriCorps Program Details

 Note: All monthly living stipends are taxed.
 All information above are the pre-taxed amounts.

-Part-time applicants, please note that although a part-time schedule has some flexibility, all part-time members will need to be able to perform 23 - 25 hours of service between the hours of 7:30am - 4:00pm.
+Part-time applicants, please note that although a part-time schedule has some flexibility, there are certain times you will be required to be on your campus in order to meet with students.
 If you are a student, it is possible that these times will conflict with your school schedule.
 If you have any questions or concerns, please contact us.

 Education Award Only (EAO) applicants, please note that the majority of our EAO applicants are planning to complete a school internship through Communities In Schools.
 If you are interested in an EAO slot but are not interning with CIS through your university, please contact us to discuss this further.